rue-a/github-zenodo-integration/website/github_zenodo_integration.md

     <i>Default metadata extracted from the GitHub repository.</i>
 </p>

 Besides metadata that is extracted directly from the repository, the Zenodo agent also searches the root directory of the GitHub repository for certain files from which it can extract metadata for the Zenodo record.
 Namely, these files are `LICENSE`, `CITATION.cff`, and `.zenodo.json`.
-Refer to the [metadata mapping table](https://docs.google.com/spreadsheets/d/14XAITKJBJQ8JJBGAX_rkhZtm3W_4EjkQBwkY5Up6xEk/edit?usp=sharing) for details.
+Refer to the [metadata mapping table](../table/) for details.

 > [!NOTE]
 > Data in the `.zenodo.json` file has the highest priority, followed by information in the `CITATION.cff` file, and then details in the `LICENSE` file.
 Lastly, any remaining data from the GitHub repository and its release is used, with release information taking precedence over repository information.

 > [!WARNING]
-> If both a Zenodo metadata file and a citation metadata file are present in the GitHub repository, the Zenodo agent will completely ignore the citation metadata file.
+> If a GitHub repository has both a Zenodo metadata file and a citation metadata file, the Zenodo agent will ignore the citation metadata file completely.

 <p align="right" width="100%">
     <img width="90%" src="../website/images/metadata_sources.png">